dzobbe/sgxtuner/README.md

-# sgxmusl-tuner (Work In Progress)
+# annealing-tuner (Work In Progress)
-A tool for automatic tuning of SGX Musl library parameters written in Rust.
+A tool for automatic tuning of client-server applications parameters.
 The application searches for the best configuration parameters using the Simulated Annealing algorithm (https://en.wikipedia.org/wiki/Simulated_annealing), a stochastic process for iterated local search.

 ## Requirements
 Of course, you will need Rust installed.
 If you haven't already, get it here: [rust-lang.org](https://www.rust-lang.org).
 Also you need [Cargo](https://crates.io) to easily compile.
 The rustc compiler version required is the 1.15.0-nightly.